optimovedevelopmobile/A/i/iswift/README.md

 2.	***Unique Optimove token*** – The actual token, unique per tenant
 3.	***Configuration name*** – The version of the desired configuration

-*For a demo application in Objective C that contains the mobile SDK, go [**here**](https://github.com/optimove-tech/iOS-SDK-Integration-Guide/tree/master/DemoApplication/ObjcDemoApp).**
+For a demo application containing the iOS SDK, please use our [iOS GitHub repository](https://github.com/optimove-tech/iOS-SDK-Integration-Guide/tree/master/DemoApplication/SwiftDemoApp).

 ## **Setting Up the iOS SDK**